most aggressive dog breeds

 Today, they're becoming popular as police dogs.

-The Cane Corso tends to be rather aggressive if not handled and trained well by an expert trainer.
+The Cane Corso tends to be aggressive if not handled and trained well by an expert trainer.

 3. Bull Terrier

-Bull Terrier as the most aggressive dog breedsThe Bull Terrier has been a loyal family companion for a long time, but they're also one for the most aggressive dog breeds on the planet, and probably the smallest of them too.
+Bull Terrier as the most aggressive dog breedsThe Bull Terrier has been a loyal family companion for a long time, but they're also one of the most aggressive dog breeds on the planet, and probably the smallest of them too.

-They're not great for first time owners, but can be fantastic companions for more experienced handlers.
+They're not great for first-time owners, but can be fantastic companions for more experienced handlers.

 4. Rhodesian Ridgeback